 During the dark years of the Marcos dictatorship and beyond, UP would produce some of the country’s finest sons and daughters who would offer their lives for the plight of the Filipino people.

 No surprise then that Prof. Tomasito Talledo of the UP Visayas Miagao would describe the slogan as shallow and tasteless.

 “It reads childish and cheapens the meaning of scholarship.
 Filipino scholarship is for the good of all, not indulgence and self-centeredness,” he said.

 Perhaps instances like this can prove useful in gauging the level of critical-mindedness and social consciousness among the present generation of “Iskolars ng Bayan.”

-The Bolivian novelist Eduardo Galeano once noted how corporate experts transform merchandises by giving them human attributes that combat loneliness: “they caress, accompany, understand, help.
+The Uruguayan novelist Eduardo Galeano once noted how corporate experts transform merchandises by giving them human attributes that combat loneliness: “they caress, accompany, understand, help.
 Perfume kisses you; a car never lets you down.”